somex6/ansible-config-mgt/README.md

-# jenkins project with ansible configuration management
+# jenkins project with ansible